csobrien90/click-to-read/README.md

 - Style options page
 - Add floating controls (stop, play/pause, cue of elements to read, etc.)
 - Make icons
+- Flesh out README to be more user-friendly
 - Publish to Chrome Web Store